 You have three choices here:

 1) Honeymoon proper, which is the northern slot, with room for basically one cruising boat to have their own private space (hence the name).
 In settled weather you can short scope it and enjoy this fantastic location.
 Most opt for a stern hook to make things more comfortable.
+UPDATE Spring 2022: There is apparently a line that blocks entry into this cove, to protect the reefs, beach, snorkeling areas and snorkelers, too.
+Have not seen this ourselves, but will rework the listing when we do.

 2) The middle lobe, which has room for maybe three boats in settled weather, if they give each other room.
 This area has a sloping bottom of good holding sand.
 Most favor the southern end, although there is one rock that could potentially protrude into your swinging arc, between the southern point and the small mangrove patch.
 Make sure you get a bead on that one and watch for a northerly breeze.